coco33920/cv/docs/index.md

 </div>

 ### About Me
 Hello!
-I'm Charlotte THOMAS, a 19y.o French girl, computer science and mathematics student in *prépa* preparing the *concours* of France's engineering schools.

-I love OCaml!
-Every project I start now is written in OCaml.
-If you don't know it go learn a bit about it, it's worth it
+I'm Charlotte THOMAS, i'm 20, and i'm currently a Computer Science Student at University of Rennes 1.
+I was formerly in *prépa* but had health related problems, so I switched to University as of next semester (September 2022).
+I study Theoretical Computer Science on the side, focussing on formal languages, I hope to do research in that subject in the future.
+My language of choice is now **Ocaml** and I have ten years of experience coding in *java*

 ### School
 I spent the last two years in *prépa* in [Lycée Michel de Montaigne, Bordeaux](http://montaigne-bordeaux.fr) before that I prepared the French High School Diploma at [Lycée Gustave Eiffel, Bordeaux](https://www.eiffel-bordeaux.org/).

+I'm now at [ISTIC](https://istic.univ-rennes1.fr/), Beaulieu Campus, Rennes 1 University.

 ### Working experience
 I spent a month working in the IT department of the French *Direction Générale des Finances Publiques* (which is somewhat equivalent to the IRS to be simple).

 ### Queer life
-I'm Queer AF.
-I'm a transgender intersex girl, *straight* ~~unfortunately~~, based in France.
+I'm a Queer, transgender, intersex and bisexual girl based in France.
 Advocating for trans right and intersex right, I follow an intersectional feminism open to all, in support of all women.

 As you probably deduced from the badges.
 Yes.
 I like the trans flag.
 A lot.

-On HRT for two years now, I legally changed my name to Charlotte Ophélie Margot, and gender to female, if you need help getting medical health care / starting a transition / have a transgender or intersex related question / ~~submit your application for BF~~ please email me at either one of these addresses:
+On HRT for two years now, I legally changed my name to Charlotte Ophélie Margot, and gender to female, if you need help getting medical health care / starting a transition / have a transgender or intersex related question please email me at either one of these addresses:
-* charlotte.sfiacademy@gmail.com
+* charlotte.sfiacademy [at] gmail.com
-* contact@nwa2coco.fr
+* contact [at] nwa2coco.fr

 ## Code